-Like all Orbi system, the CBK40 works with all other Orbi satellite units, such as the RBW30, the RBS40, or the RBS50.
+Like all Orbi systems, the CBK40 works with other Orbi satellite units, such as the RBW30, the RBS40, or the RBS50.
 As a result, you can start with just the gateway unit — currently costs $299 — and add a satellite or two later when you want to increase the Wi-Fi coverage.

 |Wi-Fi bands||Tri-band (two 5GHz bands and one 2.4GHz band).
 AC2200 (866+866+400Mbps)|

 |Dedicated Backhaul||2×2 (5GHz) 867Mbps|

 |Voice command||Works with Amazon Alexa & the Google Assistant|